argoproj/argo-cd/docs/operator-manual/user-management/index.md

 ```

 * In the `url` key, input the base URL of Argo CD.
 In this example, it is `https://argocd.example.com`
+* (Optional): If Argo CD should be accessible via multiple base URLs you may
+  specify any additional base URLs via the `additionalUrls` key.
 * In the `dex.config` key, add the `github` connector to the `connectors` sub field.
 See Dex's
   [GitHub connector](https://github.com/dexidp/website/blob/main/content/docs/connectors/github.md)
   documentation for explanation of the fields.
 A minimal config should populate the clientID,